Homemade Ravioli with Spinach and Ricotta Cheese

 - In a large bowl mix spinach, Ricotta, Mozzarella, and salt together.

-- Add approximately 2 tbs. of mixture to center of Won Ton square.
+- Add approximately 2 tbs. of the mixture to center of Won Ton square.

 - Add Won Ton to the top.